timoderbeste/solidity_translator/README.md

 #### Wang, Ning.
 She, Zuohao.

 ## Overview
-Please note that this project is by far only a **prototype** or a **proof of concept**.
-It does not support all features the language solidity does.
-For example, only integer is supported at the moment for atomic values. *I.e. there is no boolean value or string etc. supported.*
+Please note that this project is by far only a **prototype** or a **proof of concept**. *It does not support all features the language solidity does.
+For example, only integer is supported at the moment for atomic values.
+I.e. there is no boolean value or string etc. supported.
+In addition, there is no array type or dictionary type implemented.*

 ![alt text](https://github.com/timoderbeste/solidity_translator/blob/master/Related%20Resources/translate_demo.png)